w3c/Guide/meetings/zakim.md

 - `[please] part`
 - `[please] leave`

 All disconnect the Zakim bot from your IRC channel.
-This has no effect on the conference bridge itself.

 ```irc
 [17:19] <Alan> zakim, excuse us